erantapaa/hoggle/README.md

 Either 16, 25 or 36 letters may be specified for a 4x4, 5x5  or 6x6
 grid respectively.

-Non-alpha characters in the baord are ignored.
+Non-alpha characters in the board are ignored.

 Instead of letters, one may also use the values "best4", "best5" and "best6" to specify the densest 4x4, 5x5 and 6x6 boards found